Feeling anxious right now? These therapy apps can help you manage your mental health

 - LARKR is a platform for live video counseling from trained therapists.
 It also has an app component where you can track your mood.
 Each session costs $85, and insurance is not currently accepted.

 - Brightside connects patients with online psychiatry and therapy.
 It starts with a free evaluation and then pairs you with the right professional depending on your needs and agreed-upon form of treatment.
 Psychiatry is $99 per month; therapy is $165 per month; a combined package of both is $240 per month.
-Brightside also takes insurance.
+Brightside does not yet take insurance.

 - MDLive is most known for its online urgent care, but it also offers therapy.
 For $99 per session, you can videoconference with one of its therapists.
 The company accepts many forms of insurance.

-Note: Correction: This story has been corrected to reflect that Brightside does not currently accept insurance, though it has plans to in the future.